Step-by-step selling guide

 - Can give advice on the best method on how to sell your property

 - Find out the point of difference the Agent and their company can offer

 - Ask for personal recommendations from Friends and Family

-- Chosse an Agent that you can trust and feel comfortable and coffident with
+- Choose an Agent that you can trust and feel comfortable and cofident with

-- Understand the reputation and resourses they can offer
+- Understand the reputation and resources they can offer

 3. How to get your home ready to sell